 Web scraping enables many decision-making processes to become more data-driven.
-It enables businesses to apply dynamic pricing by monitoring the competitor prices in real-time and improves trend analysis to take into account the pulse of online sources about changing demands.
 Especially in marketing, web scraping has numerous applications, but the variety of use cases can also make it more challenging to gauge which ones apply for your business and would be more beneficial.

-In this article, we highlight the top 3 marketing use cases that web scraping made possible or improved significantly, and give examples for each one of them.
-If you are looking for the unique advantages of web scraping in marketing, these use cases can be the ultimate starter pack.
+This article highlights the top marketing use cases that web scraping made possible or improved significantly, and give examples for each one of them.

 1. Watch your competitors’ performance: